alirk/alirk.github.io/_pages/about.md

 Recent News
 ======
+- 8/2025 Adrian Duric has started his PhD at UiO.
+Welcome Adrian!
 - 7/2025: **I am hiring for two exciting positions:** [**PhD**](https://www.jobbnorge.no/en/available-jobs/job/283103/phd-research-fellow-in-machine-learning) and [**Postdoc**](https://www.jobbnorge.no/en/available-jobs/job/283109/postdoctoral-research-fellow-in-machine-learning)
 - 5/2025: Our paper *[Quantized Optimistic Dual Averaging with Adaptive Layer-wise Compression](https://arxiv.org/abs/2505.14371)* has been accepted to **ICML 2025**.
 - 4/2025: I have received a [**FRIPRO Grant for Early Career Scientists**](https://www.integreat.no/news/two-new-integreat-pis-awarded-fripro-grants-ingrid.html) for project **Machine Learning in Real World (MLReal)**.